JamesReich/JamesReich/README.md

 Hi 👋 My name is James Reich
 ============================

-Wed Developer and Graphic Artist
+Web Developer and Graphic Artist
 --------------------------------

 Currently work as an expert production artist and aspiring developer.
 I have an interest in front-end web development but I’m also interested in full-stack development, I love building on both sides of the browser!